 |Civic duties||Insofar as is necessary to fulfil the statutory duty||No statutory requirement for salary||Working Environment, Section 12-13|

 |Religious festivals for employees not belonging to the Church of Norway||Up to 2 days per year during religious festivals.||Paid.
 The employer may request that days off be worked either in advance or retrospectively.||Working Environment Act, Section 12-15 Act on religious communities, etc., Section 27|

 As employer, you can choose to pay advances on benefits which your employees are entitled to.
 You then pay the employees directly and submit a refund claim to NAV retrospectively.
-This applies for example to parental benefit, carer's allowance, care allowance, parental benefit and pregnancy benefit for employees.
+This applies for example to parental benefit, carer's allowance, care allowance and pregnancy benefit for employees.
 You are not obliged to do this unless it has been agreed in an employment agreement or collective agreement.
 If the employer does not pay any advances, the benefits will be paid directly by NAV to the employee.
 The benefits will be calculated in the same way as sickness benefit.
 As employer, you will not be entitled to refunds for payments in excess of 6 G (National Insurance basic amounts).

 Before NAV can pay the employee or pay you a refund as employer, you must submit the income information form to NAV.
 You must apply for refunds within three months; otherwise, you will lose your entitlement to the refund.
 The employee must also apply for the benefits punctually.